-The holiday season isn’t a time of celebration and merriment for everyone and, often, this time of year can bring about feelings of loneliness, depression and overwhelm.
+The holiday season isn’t a time of celebration and merriment for everyone, this time of year can bring about feelings of loneliness, depression and overwhelm.
 In fact, a quarter of people surveyed state that Christmas makes their mental health worse and over half feel worried about the mental health of someone they know at Christmas time¹.

 1. Saying no to things you don’t want to do